Ahmedmanso4r/Crowdfunding_App/README.md

 # Crowd-Funding Console App

-A Python-based console application for managing crowd-funding campaigns, with user authentication and project management features, backed by PostgreSQL for data persistence.
+A Python-based console application for managing crowd-funding campaigns with user authentication and project management features, using JSON files for data persistence.

 ## Project Idea